sushang-thu/sushang-thu.github.io/_pages/about.md

 # Recent News

+* Shang settled down in Toledo and started to unpack the lab stuffs with colleagues on July 1st.
+* One of the manuscripts got major revision reviews in May.
 * Shang just learned several analysis pipelines in species-specific analysis of xenograft/coculture RNA-Seq samples.
-* Two manuscripted submitted in April 2020.
+* Two manuscripts submitted in April 2020.
 Finger crossed!